vinctustech/energize/docs/docs/access-control.md

 }
 ```

-To handle login, use the default login route.
+To handle login, use the following default login route.

 ```
 POST http://localhost:8080/auth/login HTTP/1.1